 Members who want to carpool to a field trip should contact the carpool chair at .
 The carpool chair helps connect members who want to share a ride with other people who want to share.

-- All sites visited by GMS are not to be revisited unless they are on public domain property.
+- All sites visited by GMS are not to be revisited.
 This is the quickest way to lose access to a site.

 - Please do not visit a site immediately before one of our GMS field trips.
 Also, do not go to a site ahead of the group on the day of the field trip.
 Meet and convoy with the rest of us so that everyone has equal access to the site.

 - Do not park your vehicle where it is blocking the road, a gate, or another vehicle.

 As a member of GMS and the SFMS, all participants agree to abide by the AFMS Code of Ethics while on GMS and DMC field trips.